JosueVanegas/JosueVanegas/README.md

   - Git and GitHub.

 - **Programming Languages:**
-  - Junior to mid-level knowledge in JavaScript, TypeScript, and Java.
+  - mid-level knowledge in JavaScript, TypeScript.
   - Mid-level knowledge in C#.
   - Familiar with React for building dynamic user interfaces.